 It’s always best to check directly with official location- and industry-specific sources for the latest information regarding business registration requirements.
 Make it a habit to check on your licenses, permits, and registrations each year—for accountability and to help you remember, you might do it at tax time.
 Set up calendar reminders for any expirations or renewals as well.

 Set up your business bank accounts

-While not a required step for business registration, it’s advisable to set up dedicated business bank accounts.
-Separating your business and personal bank accounts will make your life easier and protect your personal assets.
-It simplifies bookkeeping, tax time, and audits; builds credit history for your business; and makes things easier to organize overall.
+While not a required step for business registration, it’s a good idea to set up dedicated business bank accounts.
+Separating your business and personal bank accounts protects your personal assets; simplifies bookkeeping, tax time, and audits; and builds credit history for your business.

 To set up your business bank accounts, you’ll need to first choose a bank that suits your needs.
-The process to open the bank accounts and any lines of credit is much the same as it is for personal banking—you simply need your taxpayer identification number (EIN) and other basic business information when you fill out the necessary application(s).
-Some banks require you do this in person while others facilitate the process online.
+The process to open bank accounts and any lines of credit is much the same as it is for personal banking.
+You’ll need your tax ID number and other basic business information when you fill out the necessary applications.
+Some banks require you do this in person, while others facilitate the process online.